freepius/asVoyage-website/README.md

   * Blog repository => caching for listTags() and countArticlesByYearMonth()
   * Blog controller => caching the generated HTML from RichText
 * Minified JS and CSS files
-* Contact : make secure the message sending (with TLS)
-* Improve accessibility of pages !

 Low priority
 ------------